trufflesuite/ganache/README.md

 * `web3_clientVersion`
 * `web3_sha3`

-There’s also special non-standard methods that aren’t included within the original RPC specification:
+There are also special non-standard methods that aren’t included within the original RPC specification:

 * `evm_snapshot` : Snapshot the state of the blockchain at the current block.
 Takes no parameters.
 Returns the integer id of the snapshot created.
 * `evm_revert` : Revert the state of the blockchain to a previous snapshot.
 Takes a single parameter, which is the snapshot id to revert to.
 If no snapshot id is passed it will revert to the latest snapshot.
 Returns `true`.